Boise City and Owyhee Stage Road; 1864

 B) Don E. Eagleson and Country Club Subdivision

-These events attracted thousands of visitors eager to explore the latest home designs, layouts, décor, and amenities.
-Featured innovations included all-electric and all-gas homes showcased by Idaho Power and Intermountain Gas Company.
-The homes were designed by prominent architects and builders from the Treasure Valley, such as the "Ming Joy," a standout design by the architectural firm Grider and LaMarche.
-This home gained national acclaim, earning recognition in Architectural Record as a Record Home of 1959—an honor only once bestowed in Idaho's history.
+Featured innovations included all-electric and all-gas homes, promoted by Idaho Power and Intermountain Gas Company.
+The homes were designed by prominent Treasure Valley architects and builders.
+Among them was the "Ming Joy," a standout design by the architectural firm Grider and LaMarche.
+This home gained national recognition and was featured in Architectural Record as a Record Home of 1959—an honor only once bestowed on an Idaho home.

 Ground breaking for the 1957 Parade of Homes, Idaho Statesman, 1957.